 The advantages of the WLS-Ampicam over established counting methods are:

 - Quantitative recording of all migrating animals over long periods of time

 - Ability to reliably detect even juvenile animals that are difficult to record by conventional methods (direct observation difficult) or are quickly harmed (e.g. risk of suffocation in large accumulations in catch buckets)

-- Low invasiveness: No capture and no manipulation of animals necessary, thus avoiding stress, injuries and habitat disturbance and avoiding the risk of disease transmission between animals (e.g. chytridiomycosis)
+- Low invasiveness: no capture and manipulation of animals, thus avoiding stress, injuries and habitat disturbance.
+In contrast to counts with catch buckets, amphibian underpasses reduce the risk of disease transmission between animals (e.g. chytridiomycosis)

-Besides detecting and counting amphibians, the system is also well suited for surveys of particularly fast and agile animals, such as stoats or weasels that are difficult to detect by common wild cameras.
+Besides detecting and counting amphibians, the system is also well suited for surveys of particularly fast and agile animals, such as stoats and weasels that are difficult to detect by common wildlife cameras.